telboy007/donjon_to_homebrewery/README.md

 NOTE: filename, gm map and player map are all required fields when using the github action.

-1. Via the Actions tab click on `Build Your Own`
+1. Via the Actions tab click on `Generate Homebrewery Text`
 1. Click `Run Workflow`
 1. Enter google drive download link for donjon json file (required)**
 1. Provide GM and Player map hosted URLs (required)*